Haravikk/2022/README.md

 Tags can be negated by starting them with a leading exclaimation mark, e.g- `!.foo`.
 In requirements, this identifies a tag that must **not** be present.
 In a setting context (events and choices) this specifies that the tag will instead be **disabled**.

 ##### Special Tags
-* **.restarted**: This tag is set automatically when then New Game button is pressed, currently used to suppress the splash-screen.
+* **.restarted**: This tag is set automatically when the New Game button is pressed, currently used to suppress the splash-screen at the start of the game.

 ## Credits
 * Original game concept by C. Rowlands